likelian/Vocal-Loudness-Estimation-and-Analysis/README.md

 5. VGGish, a lot better
 6. More training data, better
 7. Change the chain order to vox first, worse
-8. Change dB to amplitude improve xox_MAE by 0.74dB
+8. Change dB to amplitude improve vox_MAE by 0.74dB

 hyperparameter tuning
 Mel-spectrogram